SPONSORSHIP AND PATRONAGE

 Wheelchair Tennis – ENGIE ambassador in Marseille

-Emmanuelle Mörch, 33, is France's number two wheelchair tennis player.
+Emmanuelle Mörch, 34, is France's number two wheelchair tennis player.
 She became paraplegic when she was 18 years old after a snowboarding accident.
 Emmanuelle then embraced a double challenge: she began her career as a top-level athlete and at the same time started at the Centrale Paris engineering school.
 She graduated in 2015 and was then able to focus fully on wheelchair tennis, her sights set on the Rio Paralympic Games.
-She finished in 17th place in the women's singles and doubles.
+She lost in the round of 16 in the women's singles and doubles.
 After those Olympics, she put her tennis career on hold and joined L’Oréal as a marketing project manager.

 Then in 2019, she resumed her quest for the Olympic Grail.
-Her experience in the Tokyo Paralympic Games ended in exactly the same way as in Rio: she finished in 17th place.
+Her experience in the Tokyo Paralympic Games ended in exactly the same way as in Rio: defeat in the round of 16.
 She's not giving up and she is pulling out all the stops to make a success of the next Paralympic Games.
 In 2023, Emmanuelle Mörch competed in the French Open (singles and doubles).
 She partnered with Pauline Déroulède and together they reached the semifinals.
+In 2024, Emmanuelle will participate in Roland-Garros and the Paralympic Games.
+At the Games, she was eliminated in the first round in singles and doubles.

 Alongside her tennis career, she has also been seen on screen.
 In 2018, she went up against Alexandra Lamy in a wheelchair tennis match in the film “Tout le monde debout” (Rolling to You).
 Actress to change the way people view disability.